breuleux/earl-grey/README.md

 The first form is recommended if it is easy to express the condition as an expression.
-However, some filters are best expressed by patterns, in which case the third form would be preferred (because it is clearer -- you can use the second form if you insist on writing a one-liner, though).
+However, some filters are best expressed by patterns, in which case the third form would be preferred (because it is less confusing -- you can use the second form if you insist on writing a one-liner, though).

 `each` is *eager*: it will iterate over all elements and execute the payload on each, returning an array.
 The *lazy* version of `each` is the `each*` operator.
-See the section on asynchronous code.

 Pattern matching
 ----------------

-Pattern matching is the most elaborate part of EG (maybe a fifth of the language's codebase deals with it).
-It is pervasive: function definitions, destructuring assignment, loops, exceptions, etc. I don't know of any language with more featureful pattern matching.

-Basically, the `match` operator feeds an input into a series of "clauses" and enters the body of the first matching clause.
-In a clause, one can check the type of a value, cast or transform it, deconstruct an array into elements and bind them to variables, and
+The `match` operator feeds an input into a series of "clauses" and enters the body of the first matching clause.
+In a clause, one can check the type of a value, cast or transform it, deconstruct an array into elements and bind them to variables, and more:
-more:

     match command:
        {"move", Number! dx, Number! dy} ->